• Skip to primary navigation

 Improved Filtration: During the extraction process, advanced filtration systems remove impurities from the perc.
 By allowing the solvent for reuse, filtration reduces the need for fresh solvent.
 Less excess solvent left over means less waste.

 Regulatory Compliance: Stricter regulations and industry standards are in place and always evolving.
 We are always looking for ways to less environmental impacts, maintain health of workers, and overall long-term exposure to any dry cleaning chemicals.
 Dry cleaners must adopt all best practices to protect both laundry workers and the community from carcinogenic risks.
-Learn about Hallak’s green efforts here – including our EPA Certificate of Environmental Stewardship.
+Learn about Hallak Cleaner’s green efforts here – including our EPA Certificate of Environmental Stewardship.

 Hydrocarbon Solvents